-Most of the year-over-year changes in total substance use disorder services expenditures has been driven by the availability of federal funding, including the new State Targeted Response to the Opioid Crisis grant.
+Most of the year-over-year changes in total substance use disorder services expenditures has been driven by the availability of federal funding, including the new State Opioid Response grant during FY 2018-19 and FY 2019-20.
+Medicaid substance use disorder services funding has also begun to increase.